Pocketpills

 The above list is not comprehensive.
 Ozempic and metformin may cause other side effects.
 Call your physician if you experience any unusual problems while on this medication.

-What do reviews have to say for both Ozempic and metformin?
+What do reviews have to say about both Ozempic and metformin?

-Metformin's average rating was found to be 6.9 out of 10 from 595 ratings.
+Metformin's average rating was 6.9 out of 10 from 595 ratings.
 57% of reviewers reported a positive effect, while 18% reported a negative effect.

 Ozempic average rating was 5.9 out of 10 from 543 ratings.
 44% of reviewers reported a positive effect, while 34% reported a negative effect.